ownerrez/orez-wp/README.md

 #### Widgets

-This is a current list of supported values for `type` for rendering predefined html layouts for your OwnerRez properties:
+This is a current list of supported values for `type` for rendering predefined layouts for your OwnerRez properties.
+Widget shortcodes render *lightly styled* HTML.
+Additional styling is commonly required.
+Some widgets include FontAwesome icon markup for which we recommend the official [FontAwesome plugin](https://wordpress.org/plugins/font-awesome/).

 - `widget_photo_carousel` : Render a photo carousel for a single property.\
   Parameters: